HestHub/nix-config/blog.md

 nix-env --list-generations
 ```

-It will do the trick, but since I have installed everything systemwide (using the sytemPackages domain),
+`nix-env` does do the trick, but since I have installed everything systemwide (using the sytemPackages domain),
 I also need to point out that I'm using the system profile in this case:

 ``` shell